snowdj/geocompr/09-gis.md

 ### Bridges to spatial databases {#postgis}

 Spatial database management systems (spatial DBMS) store spatial and non-spatial data in a structured way.
-They can organise large collections of data into related tables (entities) via unique identifiers (primary and foreign keys) and implicitly via space (think for instance of a spatial join).
+They can organize large collections of data into related tables (entities) via unique identifiers (primary and foreign keys) and implicitly via space (think for instance of a spatial join).
 This is useful because geographic datasets tend to become big and messy quite quickly.
 Databases enable storing and querying large datasets efficiently based on spatial and non-spatial fields, and provide multi-user access and topology support.